csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 # Team 3 - Matron
-> _Note:_ This document is meant to evolve throughout the planning phase of your project.
-That is, it makes sense for you commit regularly to this file while working on the project (especially edits/additions/deletions to the _Highlights_ section).
-Most importantly, it is a reflection of all the planning you work you've done in the first iteration.
  > **This document will serve as a master plan between your team, your partner and your TA.**

 ## Product Details

 #### Q1: What are you planning to build?

- > Short (1 - 2 min' read)
- * Start with a single sentence, high-level description of the product.
- * Be clear - Describe the problem you are solving in simple terms.
- * Be concrete.
-For example:
-    * What are you planning to build?
-Is it a website, mobile app, browser extension, command-line app, etc.?
-    * When describing the problem/need, give concrete examples of common use cases.
-    * Assume your the reader knows nothing about the problem domain and provide the necessary context.
- * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
-   For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
- * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

 Our project involves building a system that allows users to create and edit to-scale virtual blueprints of hospital units/wings so that our backend API can be queried to find the relative distances between rooms.
 This system will then act as a plugin to an existing scheduling system that considers the distances we return in trying to optimize nurse's schedules to minimize total walking distance.